isomerpages/moe-stanthonyspri/_the-anthonian-experience/Curriculum@SAPS/Character and Citizenship Education.md

 ### National Education Social Studies (NESS)

-**Unable to add National Education Social Studies (NES) slide show photos as its not google slides**
+> Unable to add National Education Social Studies (NESS) slide show photos as it's not google slides

 National Education at SAPS seeks to develop in Anthonians an understanding and appreciation of citizenship, as well as the past, present and future of Singapore in a complex and ever-changing world.
 Programmes and activities are anchored on the following Citizenship Dispositions: